 Acretrader says its investments yield an excellent average annual return of 11 percent.
 Acretrader properties generally have a minimum investment holding period of five to 10 years.
 After the holding period, the profits are sold, and investors receive the principal plus long-term capital appreciation.

 It’s worth noting, that Acretrader investors do have to be accredited, but their net worth does need to be substantial.
+Read our full AcreTrader review for more information.

 - Accredited investors.
 While investors of all sizes can find environmentally focused community investments, farmland investments typically require accreditation